-- (1) Go to https://my.arbenefits.org and log into your account. - (2) Click on the Forms tab on the far right hand side. - (3) Fill out the form on the page and click submit. - Once you click on submit, the form is sent to our Nurse at ARBenefits to review to ensure you meet eligibility criteria.
+- 1) Go to https://my.arbenefits.org and log into your account. - 2) Click on the Member tab, scroll down to External Links, then find Forms label and then Click on the application. - 3) Fill out the form on the page and click submit. - 4) Once you click on submit, the form is sent to the Case Mangers at Health Advantage to ensure you meet eligibility criteria.